theodoretripp/portfolio/README.md

 Portfolio Repo Readme:

 Todo list:
-  - Fix social buttons
   - Make portfolio grid a loop instead of hard coding it
+  - Pick favicon
+  - Add whitespace at bottom of page
+  - Switch to new favicon
-  - Switch imgs from CodePen generated to my own img
+  - Switch imgs from CodePen generated to own imgs
   - Style: check other portfolios, request feedback
   - Switch each project to it's own repo, heroku deployment
   - Improve the listed projects